Photographs and descriptions of cemeteries and graves I have visited while researching my family history, as well as genealogical comments.

 Children of Jane and the late Thomas Dugan.
 May They Rest In Peace.

 In order to do cemetery research you will first need to learn where your ancestor is buried.
-Here are a few ways to do that:
+Here are a few ways to do that: Locate death records and/or obituaries.
+They nearly always mention the cemetery.

 Ask family members if they have any funeral, mass or prayer cards.
 Also ask if they know of family burial locations.